Canon 10D vs Leica TL

 It is notable that the TL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the TL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 10D and the TL have been discontinued, but can regularly be found used on eBay.
 The 10D was replaced by the Canon 20D, while the TL was followed by the Leica TL2.
 Further information on the features and operation of the 10D and TL can be found, respectively, in the Canon 10D Manual (free pdf) or the online Leica TL Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 10D and the Leica TL?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.